microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ## Description

 A teaching tip is a content-rich nonmodal flyout that provides contextual information.
-A teaching tip looks like a flyout, except that it may target a UI element with a tail or be persistent and require the user to manually dismiss it.
+A teaching tip looks like a flyout, except that it may target a UI element with a pointer or be persistent and require the user to manually dismiss it.
 A teaching tip is often used for informing, reminding, and teaching users about important and new features that may enhance their experience.

 **Important APIs:** [TeachingTip class]() [Link TODO]

-A teaching tip may also be light-dismiss enabled or used without a tail indicating reference to any specific UI element.
+A teaching tip may also be light-dismiss enabled or used without a pointer indicating reference to any specific UI element.

 ### Is this the right control?